deltaclock/blog/content/posts/cross_compile_frida/index.md

 CPU revision    : 5
 ```

 As we can see, the CPU clearly supports `armhf`.
-As a result, for _simpler_ tools like [dropbear](https://github.com/mkj/dropbear) or [gdbserver](https://sourceware.org/pub/gdb/releases/), choosing a [musl](https://musl.libc.org/)-based cross compiler with `armhf` support and statically compiling, proved sufficient.
+As a result, for _simpler_ tools like [dropbear](https://github.com/mkj/dropbear) or [gdbserver](https://sourceware.org/pub/gdb/releases/), choosing a [musl](https://musl.libc.org/)-based cross-compiler with `armhf` support and statically compiling, proved sufficient.

 > One such compiler is conveniently provided by Void Linux: https://pkgs.org/search/?q=musleabihf